Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 18. After the spawn phase is when summer crappie patterns change as they are done with reproduction and the water temperatures begin to warm up.

-19. Crappie spread out in the post-spawn stage.
+19. Crappies spread out in the post-spawn stage.
 They will spread throughout the water making it difficult to locate them.
 They will not be congregated in the shallows or basins like during other times of the year.
 They often relocate to weed lines or in timber.

 20. Due to their behavior post-spawn, you will have to cover a lot of water to catch crappie.